-This enchanting town is a great day trip from Malaga as it’s only 45 minutes drive from the city.
+This enchanting town is a great day trip from Malaga as it’s only a 45-minute drive from the city.

 A must-see attraction in Antequera is the Alcazaba, a Moorish fortress that was built in the 14th century.
-Not only does this place have an outstanding interior and architecture, but Antequera’s best view.
+Not only does this place have an outstanding interior and architecture but also has Antequera’s best view.

 Another place you can’t miss during your visit is a trip to Antequera Dolmens Site, a UNESCO World Heritage Site that includes three impressive cultural monuments as well as two mountains.

 Lastly, when visiting Antequera, you don’t want to miss out on trying mollete, delicious soft bread filled with a filling of your choice.